2020 Poultry Mortality Management Program

-(Click HERE for a Fact Sheet with more information)
+(Click HERE for a News Release for more information)

 The Kent Conservation District, in cooperation with our public and private partners, are offering a program to assist beginning farmers in Kent County, DE address mortality management on their poultry farms through the implementation of water quality BMPs.
 Beginning farmers are faced with significant startup costs, and there is a backlog of applicants waiting for approval through cost-share programs for composters or mortality freezers, poultry waste structures, and heavy use area protections.
 Proper mortality management is critical to prevent leaching of nutrients, spreading of disease, and the attraction of vermin.

 Eligible farmers receive 90% cost-share.
 Farm Freezers LLC and Greener Solutions LLC are offering a $100 rebate per freezer unit purchased through this program, along with a collection fee rebate of $100 per flock for one year after installation.